omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 ### Requirements

-TO DO: Neo Carmack, Ben Fei
+TO DO(Neo Carmack, Ben Fei): Complete the asset related "MUST to-do" list.

+A node MUST:

-If a node receives a commitment transaction for a certain asset, which is not the asset(ID) that the channel(ID) is built for, then the node has to close the connection with the remote party.
-In addition, a node must check if the asset id is the same in the transaction `op_return` payload for every HTLC.
-If not, the node has to close the connection.
+1. If a node receives a commitment transaction for a certain asset, which is not the asset(ID) that the channel(ID) is built for, then the node has to close the asset(ID) channel with the remote party.
+2. Check if the asset id in the incoming HTLC is the same in the transaction `op_return` payload for every HTLC.
+If not, the node has to close the asset(ID) channel.
+3. Validate the signature.
+If incorrect, then the node has to close the asset(ID) channel with the remote party.

 ## Terminate HTLC off-chain